Criminal justice reform: Community mediators

 There have also been suggestions for police to be replaced by community mediators in minor interpersonal disputers.
 This is often called violence interruption, and is practiced for example by Cure Violence.
 Community mediators do not interfere with family issues such as divorce, separation, custody or estates, don't handle issues that involve money.

 Mobile crisis units

 Another suggestion involves sending specially trained social workers to respond to situations caused by mental health or substance abuse problems.
 An example is the CAHOOTS system in Eugene, Oregon.
 In the United Kingdom are trying to make a 24/7 in home treatment where a patient would be more comfortable than taking them hospital they would be uncomfortable and could cause them to get worse.
 In Canada there are 24/7 crisis units available.
-The units are available to children, adolescents, adults with a addiction or mental health crisis, or any love ones of the people in distress, can meet with a member of the addiction and mental health team, can get referral to the appropriate services, risk assessment, help getting mental health services.
+The units are available to children, adolescents, adults with a addiction or mental health crisis, or any loved ones of the people in distress, can meet with a member of the addiction and mental health team, can get referral to the appropriate services, risk assessment, help getting mental health services.